Farmers Put Monil’s Collar to the Virtual Test

 Monil collars keep track of grazing livestock and prevent them from wandering into areas or places they don’t belong.
 Instead of physically fencing off areas to keep the animals in, the collars take over this task.

 We have equipped each collar with a small SIM card chip–the same as used in mobile phones–which works with GPS signals and a virtual fence system.
-Each collar has a solar panel on top and a battery for a power source.
+Each collar has a and a battery for a power source.
 Collars rarely need charging during the grazing season.

 Farmers define the virtual fence boundaries, and the animals receive sound signals (beeping) from the collar when they approach the edge of the designated grazing area.
 After a thorough training period, the animals realize they must turn back when they hear the beep.
 The collar emits a small electric shock if the animal continues toward the boundary instead of turning back.